dbos-inc/dbos-docs/docs/getting-started/coreconcepts.md

 For Operon's checkpointing to work, it needs to maintain two tables in your application database.

 ## Contexts
 When writing Operon code, you use a _context_ object to invoke transactions.
 Context objects are your main interface to Operon in your application code.
+For example, you can query your database with `context.pgClient.query`.

 ## Communicators
 Inside a workflow, you can use _communicators_ to call third party APIs.
 Like transactions, the output of communicators is checkpointed such that third party calls are sent only once.